Graph Percolation as Decision Threshold for Risk Management in Cross-Country Thermal Soaring: Discussion

 Analysis of contest flights suggests that pilot decisions are consistent with the objective of finding a thermal prior to falling below the percolation threshold, lending credence to the use of percolation value as a threshold for assessing and managing sporting risk.
 The analysis also indicates that expert pilots typically exploit thermals prior to reaching this limit.
 This is likely in an effort to obtain a more efficient path between points and may indicate a threshold at which pilots or autonomous systems should make greater course deviations or accept weaker thermals.

 The larger dataset suggests that not only do pilots seek to stay ``percolating'' but that as they fall below the percolation threshold that they will accept slower climbs to achieve a percolating state once again.
-As this behavior is observed in expert pilots it suggests that behaviors informed by explicitly tracking percolation are appropriate for pilot training and for use by UAS designed to similar objectives
+As this behavior is observed in expert pilots it suggests that behaviors informed by explicitly tracking percolation are appropriate for pilot training and for use by UAS designed to similar objectives.
+In practice, these insights could be implemented by computing and displaying the percolation value on the aircraft's navigation system.
+This ``percolometer'' would provide a risk measure to the pilot: if the percolation value falls below 1, the pilot should abandon a speed maximizing strategy and focus on finding a climb immediately\cite{Bird2019b}.

 When considering the weaker climbs at small percolation values it should be noted that in practice small percolation values are associated with low altitudes where thermals tend to be weaker in general\cite{Stull1988}.
 In principle this could be a confounding effect on this analysis, however if the thermal intensity is defined for thermals of a particular strength then the percolation analysis still holds (and in fact would suggest very aggressively maintaining a value above 1 as ``strong thermals'' are less common at low altitudes).